 We need to ensure that the vital functions of patients in hospital work normally, especially post-op, as this is a vital sign of recovery.
 The bladder scanner is an accurate way of determining if a patient is able to empty their bladder sufficiently to prevent infection.

 - Provides and stores a record which can be added to patient notes

-- Reducess the speculative need for catheterisation which can itself cause urine infections
+- Reduces the speculative need for catheterisation which can itself cause urine infections

-Having a catheter should only be done if required as it can cause discomfort or pain to patients and as a procedure carries a risk of infection itself.
-Not catherising a patients if they need it also increases the risk of kidney or bladder infections.
-The bladder scanner is a non invasive scanner which can be set for male or female anatomy and is used with gel externally on the patient.
-It takes a short peroid of time and gives an accurate reading
+A catheter should only be attached if required as it can cause discomfort or pain to patients and it is a procedure that carries a risk of infection.
+Not catherising a patient when is needed also increases the risk of kidney or bladder infections.
+The bladder scanner is non invasive, it can be set for male or female anatomy and is used with gel externally on the patient.
+Results are obtained within a short peroid of time and it gives an accurate reading.

 “This bladder scanner helps with infection control by preventing unnecessary urinary tract infections and is portable so can be used throughout the ward”